Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Introduction

 A recent analysis using the resummation program ResBos to study the phenomenology of Higgs boson production at the Tevatron and the LHC was presented in Ref.~\cite{Cao:2007du}.
 In that work the CSS resummation at small $Q_{T}$ was matched onto the LO calculation at large $Q_{T}$.
 In this work we have updated the program so that it matches on to the NLO calculation at large $Q_{T}$, using the code developed in Ref.~\cite{Glosser:2002gm}.
 We shall see that this is more consistent with the precision currently included at small $Q_{T}$ in the resummation program.
+The calculation is used to model the Higgs boson $Q_T$ spectrum to get a better theoretical prediction at the Tevatron~\cite{Peters:2010tv}.

 The remainder of the paper is organized as follows.
 In section~\ref{sec:resum} we give a brief description of the resummation procedure that is implemented in ResBos.
 We explain the order of the coefficients used in the resummation calculation and how they are matched on to the fixed-order calculation at large $Q_{T}$, and how the improvement is performed to include ${\cal O} (\alpha_s^4)$.
-We also calculate the total production cross sections of the Higgs boson at the Tevatron, the LHC with 10 TeV and 14 TeV center-of-mass (c.m.) energy and compare with NLO results.
+We also calculate the total production cross sections of the Higgs boson at the Tevatron, the LHC with 7 TeV, 10 TeV and 14 TeV center-of-mass (c.m.) energy and compare with NLO results.
 In section~\ref{sec:numerical} we use the updated code of ResBos to produce various kinematic distributions for the Higgs boson.
 In particular, we emphasize the changes coming from the updated calculation, and note the improvement in the matching between the low and high $Q_{T}$ regimes.
 We also discuss the implications of the new predictions on the $\Delta \phi_{\ell\ell}$ correlation of the two charged leptons in the decay $H\rightarrow W^{+}W^{-}\rightarrow\ell^{+}\nu\ell^{-}\bar{\nu}$.
+For completeness, we also discuss in section~\ref{sec:scale_dep} the dependence of the resummation prediction on various choices of the renormalization and factorization scales.
 Finally, in section~\ref{sec:conclusion} we give our conclusions.